Prostate Volume Calculator + PSA Density Calculator

 Both modalities use three-dimensional measurements, but MRI provides more reliable visualization of the sagittal plane.
 This reduces height measurement error and improves reproducibility compared with ultrasound.

-The ellipsoid model assumes tapering that many prostates do not exhibit.
-The bullet formula better reflects typical gland geometry and reduces systematic underestimation in small to mid-sized glands.
+The ellipsoid model (0.52) assumes a tapering shape that many small prostates do not exhibit.
+The bullet formula (0.65) better reflects typical geometry in small glands (<55mL) and reduces systematic underestimation.

 Dr. Pooyan Khalighinejad